BenGOsborn/Markotplace/README.md

 -   \*\*\*\* Some things that are not necessary SHOULD not do any caching (especially if it is dangerous)
 -   Instead of using Nginx as a main load balancer, use DNS for different servers on the network via stuff like user.website.com instead of website.com
 -   Set the types for some of the shared connections that could be undefined ?
--   Redesign service into a single API monolith
--   Implement a better system for user accounts and GitHub authentication ?
+-   Implement a better system for user accounts (including deletion) and GitHub authentication ?
 -   Limit Docker resources - also maybe use Docker pause instead of kill and start all the time - https://docs.docker.com/config/containers/resource_constraints/